Best triathlon watch 2024: track your swims, cycles and runs more accurately

 The Garmin Forerunner 255S is the smallest Forerunner to date, yet it offers more functionality than some larger triathlon watches.
 Primarily marketed as a running wearable, the mid-range Forerunner 255 and its smaller sibling, the Forerunner 255S, are indeed brilliant triathlon watches for people on a budget.

-The standout new feature, compared to the capable Garmin Forerunner 245, is heart rate variability (HRV) tracking.
+The standout new feature, compared to its predecessor (the ever-so-capable Garmin Forerunner 245), is heart rate variability (HRV) tracking.
 HRV adds another layer to the extensive recovery and training features already included on the Forerunner 255S.
 You also get the Race Widget and the triathlon mode.

 The best thing about the watch, though, is that it enables people with small wrists to have access to pro workout features without any compromises.
 You can train like a pro using a small watch and a heart rate monitor – and that's worth the hefty price tag.